Download the NHC Product Description User's Guide for all tropical cyclone-related

 Contents

-Tropical Cyclone Public Advisory - How To Read
+Tropical Cyclone Public Advisory (TCP) - How To Read

 World Meteorological Organization (WMO) and AWIPS (in parenthesis) headers: